Mark Popovic

-Mark Popovic (born October 11, 1982) is a Canadian former professional ice hockey defenceman.
+Mark Popovic (born October 11, 1982) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL) with the Mighty Ducks of Anaheim and the Atlanta Thrashers.

 Playing career

 As a youth, Popovic played in the 1996 Quebec International Pee-Wee Hockey Tournament with the Toronto Young Nationals minor ice hockey team.

 Popovic was drafted in the 2nd round of the 2001 NHL Entry Draft by the Mighty Ducks of Anaheim.
-He signed with the Atlanta Thrashers in 2005.
+He was traded to the Atlanta Thrashers in 2005.
 Over the course of his North American career, Popovic appeared in 81 NHL games for 7 points.

 On September 21, 2010, Popovic again left the NHL after a single season with the Thrashers and signed a one-year deal with HC Lugano of the Swiss National League A.

-After three seasons in Switzerland on June 6, 2013, it was announced that he signed a free agent contract with Croatian team KHL Medveščak Zagreb of the KHL.
+After three seasons in Switzerland on June 6, 2013, it was announced that he signed a free agent contract with Croatian club, KHL Medveščak Zagreb of the Kontinental Hockey League (KHL).

 On June 21, 2015, Popovic left Croatia and signed a one-year contract with Austrian club, EC KAC in the EBEL.
+Following two seasons with KAC, Popovic opted to conclude his playing career, retiring from professional hockey after 15 seasons.